JoshOrndorff/recipes/src/advanced/incentive.md

 # Incentive Design
+> **Progress cannot always be monotonic because solutions to problems create new problems** -*Steven Pinker*

-The first rule of incentive design is sometimes just *don't*...Just like in the real world, human coordination does not always require explicit mechanisms guided by fees and reward payouts.
+The first rule of incentive design is sometimes just *don't*.
+Just like in the real world, human coordination does not always require explicit mechanisms guided by fees and reward payouts.
 In more cases than not, the mutual benefits of an interaction drive coordination; adding an explicit fee structure may be redundant and unnecessary.

-> **Progress cannot always be monotonic because solutions to problems create new problems** -*Steven Pinker*

-*With that said*, we haven't really scaled human coordination.
-Although the internet has facilitated communication across borders and timezones, the tragedy of the commons (aka free rider problem) still limits our ability to work together beyond primitive [group thresholds](http://www.lifewithalacrity.com/2008/09/group-threshold.html).
-If you're not immediately convinced, consider any system for provisioning public goods -- social security, humanitarian aid, immigration, education, or even blockchain infrastructure maintenance. **Despite a relative abundance of resources, we consistently struggle to coordinate efficient and meaningful allocation to those in need.**
+With that said, we haven't really scaled human coordination.
+Although the internet has facilitated communication across borders and timezones, the tragedy of the commons (aka free rider problem) still limits our ability to collaborate in groups larger than [primitive thresholds](http://www.lifewithalacrity.com/2008/09/group-threshold.html).
+If you're not immediately convinced, consider any (broken) system for provisioning public goods -- social security, humanitarian aid, immigration, education, or even blockchain infrastructure maintenance. **Despite a relative abundance of resources, we consistently struggle to coordinate efficient and meaningful allocation to those in need.**

 By aligning stakeholder incentives through dynamic reward/fee structures, I believe blockchain can catalyze human coordination on an increasingly global scale.
-These are the stakes; now, let's talk incentive design.
+Now, let's talk incentive design.

 * [Minimizing Hidden Costs](#hide)
 * [Closed Incentive Loops](#closed)